 The most popular majors at the university are business, health professions, social sciences, and education.
 Graduates of James Madison usually find workplace success.
 Employment within six months of graduation stands at over 80%...
 The school’s graduation rate is 83%.
 James Madison has also earned good rankings, including an impressive designation of 3rd in Top Public Schools from US News and World Report.

 James Madison University offers an online undergraduate degree completion program in individualized studies with a concentration in Professional Workplace Communication.
 The curriculum is highly flexible and can be tailored for a concentration in communications alone or a blended concentration in communications and another area, such as healthcare leadership.

-The is program is geared towards those 42% of adults who have started, but not completed, their undergraduate degrees.
+This program is geared towards the 42% of adults who have started, but not completed, their undergraduate degrees.
 Students can choose from three-degree options: a Bachelor of Individualized Studies, a Bachelor of Arts in Individualized Studies, and a Bachelor of Science in Individualized Studies.
 The school awards academic credit for qualifying prior learning that includes: